nautechsystems/nautilus_trader/README.md

 Bars can be either internally or externally aggregated (alternative bar types are only available by internal aggregation).
-External aggregation is normally for standard bar periods as available from the provider through an integrations adapter.
+External aggregation is normally for standard bar periods as available from the data client through an integrations adapter.

 Custom data types can also be requested through a users custom handler, and fed